MRHWCKRR/space-portfolio/README.md

-This is my Portfolio written in Astro and Tailwind, where I will be introducing and showcasing my projects, socials and updates.
+This is my Portfolio made with Next.js, Three.js, Framer Motion, Tailwind CSS, where I will be introducing and showcasing my projects, socials and updates.

 ## Have a Look: